 Our students are encouraged to think about how they can contribute to the development of stronger respect, relationships and opportunities in the classroom, around the school and with their community.

 We acknowledge the traditional custodians of our school lands, the Wadawurrung people, and pay our respects to elders past, present and future.

 Students have thought for some time that the house system needed a re-vamp and they have been getting feedback from students and the community on possible new names.
 Students finalised the names and have also linked the names to their local Wadawurrung language meaning.
 The students wanted to recognise native animals and found an animal that came from the sky, water, air and land.
+The new names are:

 Students will be working on designing a logo for each house group